andreiliphd/gan-beautiful-soup-pytorch-picsearch/README.md

 # GAN from images that fetched from Picsearch.com.
 ============

 GAN from images that fetched from Picsearch.com.
 Made for testing purpose to prove that GAN can work with small datasets.
+I used official GAN implementation from [PyTorch](https://pytorch.org/tutorials/beginner/dcgan_faces_tutorial.html).
+Images from PyTorch are subject to copyright.
+Be aware of that!
+It is just an example of BS4 work in practice.

 ---